 - Economic assistance, including Temporary Assistance to Needy Families (TANF), Section 8, foster care, child care, low-income energy assistance, workforce training, community grants, social services, AmeriCorps

 Census and Privacy

-Historically, the census data has been private and all data was anonymized before being released.
+Census data is private and all data is anonymized before being released.
 Census employees take an oath to safeguard the data, there are significant fines for any violation.
 Government agencies, outside the Census Bureau, only have access to the public, anonymized data.